 Eligibility & Submission Requirements

 An organization may not submit more than one (1) new or resubmitted PFI-RP proposal to a deadline of this solicitation.
-If interested in submitting, please contact Karen Drew (-4824) by 14 October 2019 and submit a 2 page pre-proposal following the NU Procedure for Programs with Limited Submissions.
-Please review the Limited Submission Procedures as they have been updated.
+If interested in submitting, please contact Karen Drew (-4824) as soon as possible and submit a 2 page pre-proposal following the NU Procedure for Programs with Limited Submissions.

 A PI or co-PI may submit up to two (2) proposals to each solicitation deadline.